ignacioj/mftf/README.md

-Search and copy files and ADS,s parsing the $MFT and reading directly the clusters.
+Search and copy files and ADS,s parsing the $MFT and reading directly the data from the clusters.

 Option -tl to make the timeline ($SI and $FN times) of a live or offline $MFT ( 1 minute 800k records).